unicef/publicgoods-toolkit/procurement.md

 ## Data Protection and Security

+(TBD: section incomplete)

 implements adequate measures for ensuring the integrity, confidentiality and availability of data to mitigate security risks.

 data service agreements

 ## Vendor Staffing